February 3, 2019 20 min to read

 We caught the 09:00 shuttle from the bus terminal to TDF National Park.
 The first stop inside the park is for the Tren de Fin del Mundo (End of the world train).
 The second stop is the pier at Zaratiegui Bay, which is where we got down at around 9:30.
 Inside a small ramshackle hut on the pier, you can find the ‘Post Office at the End of the World’.
 It is a cheesy place to buy postcards/stamps and other curious, which you can mail it to your friends & family – we both did.

-It was a bright and beautiful morning when we started our hike on Senda Costera, around 09:45.
+It was a gorgeous morning when we started our hike on Senda Costera, around 09:45.
 Initially, the trail crossed many tiny coves and inlets, with rocky beaches and very pretty green sea.
 The views were mesmerising and we even saw an occasional cruise ship in the distance.
 But after an hour or so, the trail moved a bit inward from the coast, keeping mostly inside the forest and with a few glimpses of the sea between the trees.
 This section formed a continuous series of climbs and descents, which ended up tiring us out.

 At the halfway point, the trail came to a beautiful resting place on the sea.
 There were already a few people there, making the most of the very photogenic site.
 We stayed for 10-15 min and grabbed a quick bite.
 There were quite a few birds to be seen – ducks with ducklings and pair of geese sunning themselves.
 There was also a curious brown hawk-like bird that was quite unafraid of humans and was probably looking for food.
 We would have liked to stay for longer, but the wind got strong out in the open and we were starting to feel chilly.